Market Analysts see NIO Inc. [NIO] gaining to $45. Time to buy?

 This press release shall not constitute an offer to sell or a solicitation of an offer to purchase any securities, nor shall there be a sale of the securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful.

-The results of the trading session contributed to over 30452065 shares changing hands.
-Over the past one week, the price volatility of NIO Inc. stands at 4.60% while the volatility over the past one month is 4.99%.
+It opened the trading session at $40.37, the shares rose to $41.42 and dropped to $38.355, the range by which the price of stock traded the whole day.
+The daily chart for NIO points out that the company has recorded -4.93% loss over the past six months.
+However, it is still -27.42% lower than its most recent low trading price.

-The market cap for NIO stock reached $63.20 billion, with 1.56 billion shares outstanding and 1.03 billion shares in the current float.
-Compared to the average trading volume of 37.48M shares, NIO reached a trading volume of 30452065 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 37.78M shares, NIO reached to a volume of 47497767 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NIO shares is $58.43 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NIO stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.